 After a trek on a path through the cornfield, you come to a brass marker in the ground, marking the spot.

-Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s most extensive bobbleheads collection.
-It features dozens of exhibits related to bobbleheads’ history, making of bobbleheads, and much more.
+Milwaukee, Wisconsin ~ The National Bobblehead Hall of Fame and Museum houses the world’s most extensive bobblehead collection.
+It features dozens of exhibits related to the bobblehead history, the making of bobbleheads, and more.

 The National Bobblehead Museum is home to thousands of bobbleheads: vintage, miniature, life-size, character, and even political bobbleheads.
 A few of the bobbleheads I remembered from my childhood.
 While visiting, make sure to have a conversation with the gentlemen that run the museum and find out how they got started—a unique place.

 Mount Horeb, Wisconsin ~ The small town of Mount Horeb is known as Troll Town USA.
 Their website says, “Escape from the hustle and bustle of the city and come to Mount Horeb, Wisconsin, where the trolls play!”
 And play they do!
-This town is filled with fun and quirkiness around every turn.
+This town has fun and quirkiness around every turn.